swisstxt/onduty/README.md

 vi config/onduty.yml
 ```

+## CLI

+See `bundle exec bin/onduty-cli` for a cli help.

 ## TODO

-This is an alpha release - still a lot to do:
+This is an beta - some polishing todo:
   * cli
-    * alert creation
     * triggering alerts and escalation
-  * mail alerts
   * authentication